timescale/docs/about/pricing-and-account-management.md

 If you want to estimate your costs ahead of the billing cycle, you can use the [pricing calculator](http://timescale.com/pricing/calculator).
 However, the pricing calculator does not include volume discounts.
-For a personalized quote, [get in touch with Timescale](https://www.timescale.com/contact).
+For a personalized quote, [get in touch with Timescale][get-in-touch].

 ## Example billing calculation